Pros and Cons of Living Closer to Your Work

 Timeline of My Metro Manila Commuting Journey

-While still in my previous job, I lived two cities away from work.
-And anyone who’s ever lived in Metro Manila in recent years can attest that commuting there is a nightmare.
+While still in my previous job, I lived two cities away from work, and anyone who's ever worked and lived in Metro Manila in recent years can attest that commuting there is a nightmare.

 With the public transportation inefficiencies in Metro Manila, commuting can almost be more toxic and stressful than your work.

-From 2015 to 2017, my job was in McKinley Hill, Taguig City, but I lived in Boni Ave., Mandaluyong.
-To go to my office, I had to ride in a jeepney to EDSA, followed by a bus or MRT to Ayala, then finally a van to McKinley Hill.
-It takes at least 1.5 hours to arrive at my office if I leave early, but it can be as long as 2.5 hours if I leave late.
+From 2015 to 2017, my job was in McKinley Hill and Uptown BGC, Taguig City, but I lived in Boni Ave., Mandaluyong.
+To go to my office, I had to ride in a jeepney to EDSA, followed by a bus or MRT to Ayala, and finally a van to McKinley Hill.
+If I leave early, it takes at least 1.5 hours to arrive at my office, but it can be as long as 2.5 hours if I leave late.

 My last project assignment from 2017 until I resigned in 2019 was at Eastwood City, QC.
 I was on the night shift, so I had to go along with the commuters' heavy flow from Boni Station to Cubao.